 The transmit OFF power is defined as the mean power at each transmit antenna connector in a duration of at least one sub-frame (1 ms) excluding any transient periods.

 The transmit OFF power at each transmit antenna connector shall not exceed the values specified in Table 6.3.2-1.

+If UE is configured for transmission on single-antenna port, the requirements in clause 6.3.2-1 apply to the transmit OFF power at each UE antenna connector.

 6.3D.3 Transmit ON/OFF time mask for UL MIMO